HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 This backlog should be a guide for the teams executing the work.
 Additionally, a healthy organization will allow for teams to make decisions regarding how they execute the work from the backlog.
 Some examples of these decisions are:

 - **Changing the execution order**: Given two work items of similar scope and value, but one of them is blocked, the team will chose to take the unblocked one and postpone the other;
-- **Discovering details**: Given a work item that is not clearly understood, the team may choose to delay it's execution, and spend more time trying to discover the missing or incomplete information;
+- **Discovering details**: Given a work item that is not clearly understood, the team may choose to delay the execution, and spend more time trying to discover the missing or incomplete information;
 - **Cancelling work**: Given a work item that implements a feature that already exists elsewhere, the team will cancel the immediate work item and spend their energy elsewhere.

 ## Dealing with complexity